 Table \ref{tab:ablation} shows the experimental results for speech enhancement.
 From the table, we can see that all methods based on Conv-TasNet and our TSEGAN are better than SEGAN in terms of PESQ and SI-SNR.
 Conv-TasNet-MSE outperforms Conv-TasNet in terms of all the perceptual evaluation metrics.
 Especially, the SSNR of the baseline is negative, which confirms the degraded performance caused by the SI-SNR loss, whereas all our proposed models can significantly improve the SSNR performance.

-Regarding our TSEGANs, as can be seen from Table \ref{tab:ablation}, the TSEGANs using metric evaluation (i.e., M-TSEGAN-SNR, M-TSEGAN-SISNR, M-TSEGAN-L1) all outperform TSEGAN using the WGAN loss (i.e., W-TSEGAN-L1) in terms of PESQ, composite measure, SI-SNR and SSNR.
-By using the L1 loss constraint, M-TSEGAN-L1 obtains the best performance among all methods in terms of SI-SNR and SSNR.
-The results confirm that Metric GAN outperforms WGAN.
+{Regarding our TSEGANs, from Table \ref{tab:ablation}, we can see that without L1 constraint, the TSEGANs using metric evaluation (i.e., M-TSEGAN-SNR, M-TSEGAN-SISNR) outperform the TSEGAN using Wasserstein distance (i.e., W-TSEGAN) in terms of PESQ, composite measure, SI-SNR and SSNR.
+In contrast, when L1 constraint is applied, the TSEGAN using metric evaluation (i.e., M-TSEGAN-L1) can outperform the TSEGAN using Wasserstein distance (i.e., W-TSEGAN-L1) in terms of PESQ, composite measure, SI-SNR and SSNR.
+These comparisons confirm that Metric GAN is better than WGAN.

+The results also show that M-TSEGAN-SISNR can achieve better performance than M-TSEGAN-SNR, in terms of all metrics, which indicates the metric evaluation calculated from SI-SNR is a better choice for TSEGAN.
+In addition, when compare the TSEGANs with L1 constraint and the TSEGANs without L1 constraint, we can see that L1 constraint can provide performance improvement. }

-Compared to Conv-TasNet-MSE, M-TSEGAN-L1 gives better performance improvement in terms of SI-SNR and SSNR, like 0.17dB and 0.14dB, respectively.
+When compared to Conv-TasNet-MSE, M-TSEGAN-L1 gives better performance improvement in terms of SI-SNR and SSNR, i.e., with 0.39 dB and 0.32 dB improvements, respectively.
+This may be because of the use of $ Q\left( \cdot, s \right)$ with SI-SNR in our TSEGAN.
+The results show that the metric evaluation process makes our TSEGAN model tend to give better performance in terms of SNR metric.
 Meanwhile, the PESQ and composite measure of Conv-TasNet-MSE and M-TSEGAN-L1 are almost the same.
 This may be because we have not found the optimal $\lambda$ for norm constraint.